NykoTera/PiMinecraft/README.md

 ## How to use it

 You'll need to open a terminal and copy this command :
-`wget -O - https://raw.githubusercontent.com/NykoTera/PiMinecraft/InstallTest/install.sh| sudo bash`
+`wget https://raw.githubusercontent.com/NykoTera/PiMinecraft/InstallTest/install.sh && bash install.sh`